hsa-online/ExtremeLibrary/README.md

 Many other functions are supported (Delete, Format, Trim, Split and etc. etc.).

-Good idea to not forget to destroy our string:
+Good idea is to not forget to destroy our string:
 ```C
 elstrDestroy(pStr);
 ```